Dimmanzo/culinary-academy/README.md

 ### Cloning

+- Cloning a repository means making a copy of a project from GitHub onto your computer, so you can work on it locally.
   - On GitHub.com, navigate to the main page of the repository.
   - Above the list of files, click <> Code.
   - Copy the URL for the repository.
   - Type git clone, and then paste the URL you copied earlier.
   - Press Enter to create your local clone.

 ### Forking

+- Forking a repository involves creating your own version of someone else's project on GitHub, allowing you to modify it without altering the original.
   - On GitHub.com, navigate to the main page of the repository.
   - In the top-right corner of the page, click Fork.
   - Under "Owner," select the dropdown menu and click an owner for the forked repository.
   - Click Create fork.

 ## Technologies used